jython/book/chapter19.rst

 XXX what is an atomic operation

+An atomic operation is inherently thread safe, because it ensures

 Atomic operations are simpler to use than synchronization.
-Atomic operations may use underlying support in the CPU, such as ``compare-and-swap``.
+And atomic operations will often use underlying support in the CPU, such as ``compare-and-swap``.
 Or they may use locking too.
 The important thing to know is that the lock is not directly visible and it's not possible to expand the scope of the synchronization.
 In particular, callbacks and iteration are not feasible.

+  .. sidebar:: Transactions

+  Transactions do allow for multiple operations to be combined into an atomic entity.
+Clojure implements a form of this, software transactional memory.
+In the future we should expect similar developments like this in other languages, including Python and specifically the Jython implementation.

+  XXX reference Nicholas' work?

 Python guarantees the atomicity of certain operations, although at best it's only informally documented.
-(Some in fact might argue otherwise.)

 Fredrik Lundh's article on "Thread Synchronization Methods in Python" summarizes the mailing list dicussions and the state of the CPython implementation.
 Quoting his article, the following are atomic operations for Python code:

   * Reading or replacing a single instance attribute